kowainik/org/style-guide.md

     = Red
     | Yellow
     | Green
-    deriving (Eq, Ord, Enum, Bounded, Show, Read)
+    deriving stock (Show, Read, Eq, Ord, Enum, Bounded, Ix)
 ```

-+ **The indentation of a line should not depend on the length of any identifier in preceding lines.**
+> **The indentation of a line should not depend on the length of any identifier in preceding lines.**

 Try to follow the above rule inside function definitions but without fanatism: